MarkLai0317/Advertising/README.md

        **can decouple the naming and format of data from domain object and the input, return format of API**.
     - implement `GetAdvertisement` and `CreateAdvertisements` that is called by `Service struct` to interact with MongoDB
 - **`Redis Struct`**
-    - can accept a `Repository interface`
+    - can accept a implementation of the `Repository interface`
     - **implement `GetAdvertisements`**
         - if the cache doesn't exist call the regular `GetAdvertisements method` of injected `Repository interface`
          - if the cache exist return the data in Redis.